VedikaJK/Blockchain-in-Voting/README.md

 # Election voting system using BlockChain
 ## Motivation

-Shortcomings of tradition system of voting :- <br>
+Shortcomings of traditional system of voting :- <br>
 •	Current voting system is **centralized**, which means there is only one point of centralization, where a **hacker** needs to attack to corrupt the system.
 •	Anyone with physical access to Electronic voting machine(EVM) can sabotage the machine and **tamper** the number of votes.
 •	It is not possible for voters to verify that individual votes were counted correctly.
 Thus there is **no transparency** in the current system.